News & Upcoming Events

 based on Matthew 20:1-16.

 Upcoming Events and Announcements

-Vital Signs will be performing at Walnut Creek Nursing Center on Tuesday, August 19th, at 3:00p.m.
+Vital Signs will be performing at Sulphur Grove United Methodist Church on Tuesday, September 16th, at 11:00a.m.
 For more information, contact Sarah Bugden.

 The kids want YOU!
 Have you talked to a Fairmont boy or girl lately?
 We’re all so excited about the upcoming school year, which is bringing some fun changes and more kids in Sunday school!
 With the growing numbers, we’ve had to split into an elementary age class and a preschool class both between services and during the 10:30 service!
 This new system means we need teachers—and lots of them.
 Take some time to pray about whether you feel called to be a Sunday school teacher this year—materials are provided, and you don’t have to give up every Sunday.
 You don’t even have to know how to teach!
 Just be willing, and the children will do the rest.
 Contact Rachel Boden if you feel called.
 Look for the kids’ posters around the church, and for a pink bulletin insert!
 We want YOU!